jasonhudson/bubbleworks/README.md

-Helps you to run a bubbletree.js visualization in about 5 minutes.
-Have fun.
+bubbletree.js visualization based on the example by github.com/wollmilchsau